The Double Refuge 🍷 Bubbles Winking at the Brim

 First, there’s the non-fiction of history, geography, natural science, astronomy, philology, politics, and philosophy.
 For instance, in 🔭 The Sum of All Space and 🔬 Science & Mystery I look at how astronomy and science approach the notions of doubt and infinity.
 In 🔬 Three Little Words I look at the development of skepticism, focusing on Montaigne’s three little words, which aren’t I love you, but What know I? or Que sais-je?
 In 🌎 Many Tribes and ♒️ The Currents of Sumer I look at the history of religion, and at how Judaeo-Christianity has borrowed from, and, all too often, belittled other philosophies and cultures, including the Mesopotamian civilizations from which it largely derived.

-I also use autobiography on many pages (Family, Man’s Best Friend, The Scoundrels of Theology, etc.) and also throughout the chapter, ⛱ Señor Locke.
-In this chapter, I borrowing Locke’s empirical theory of the mind to illustrate the relation between belief, doubt, and sense impressions.
-Drinking coffee in a colourful square in Guanajuato, Mexico, I wonder how unbiased my thinking about religion can ever be, having been abused by a counsellor at a so-called ‘Christian’ camp.
+I also use autobiography on many pages, such as Family, Man’s Best Friend, and The Scoundrels of Theology.
+In the chapter ☠️ Ars Moriendi I reflect on the death of my father and brother, and in Señor Locke I borrow Locke’s empirical theory of the mind to illustrate the relation between belief, doubt, and sense impressions.
+Drinking coffee in a colourful square in Guanajuato, I wonder how unbiased my thinking about religion can ever be, having been abused by a counsellor at a so-called ‘Christian’ camp.
 I also wonder if I can ever be free from fear, having been robbed at knifepoint in Mexico City and held captive briefly in Istanbul.
 Have such experiences made me less open to belief, or more willing to try new forms of belief?

 This is especially true for agnosticism: at its heart it isn’t as much a system or doctrine as it is an open mode of operating and being.
 It urges us to think and feel critically, openly, and eclectically.
 Of course, religion can work in this open, critical way too, which is why I think of open agnosticism and open theism as the double refuge.
 Christian ecumenicalism goes some way in this, yet it often remains within the sphere of Christianity rather than becoming part of a global religious sensibility.
 Notable exceptions to this can be found in the writings of Walt Whitman, Ralph Waldo Emerson, Thomas Merton, Raimundo Panikkar, Bede Griffiths, or, more recently, Richard Rohr.